 Milédou means We Are Together

 In the same year, IOM launched a second basketball initiative in partnership with the Milédou (“we are together” in local Mina language) project of LYSD Project.

 Can basketball help youth achieve their dreams?

-The playground project is managed by the IOM Regional Office for West and Central Africa (Dakar), where a dedicated Awareness Raising Unit oversees community engagement activities and different awareness-raising campaigns.
+The playground project is managed by the IOM Regional Office for West and Central Africa (Dakar), where a dedicated Awareness Raising Unit oversees social and behavior change programs.